arguslab/ancor/README.md

   `bin/start-services` to start the Rails app and Sidekiq worker for ANCOR

-  `ancor environment plan /vagrant/spec/fixtures/arml/fullstack.yaml; ancor environment commit` to test ANCOR with the default ["eCommerce website"](https://github.com/arguslab/ancor-puppet/tree/master/modules/role/manifests/ecommerce) example
+  `ancor environment plan /vagrant/spec/fixtures/arml/fullstack.yaml; ancor environment commit` to test ANCOR with the default ["eCommerce website"](https://github.com/arguslab/ancor-puppet/tree/master/modules/role/manifests/ecommerce) example.
+For more information about the available sample scenarios please check [Puppet Manifests' Repository for ANCOR Example Scenarios](https://github.com/arguslab/ancor-puppet)

-### Option 3 - General Setup Instructions - *under revision*
+### Option 3 - General Setup Instructions (for advanced users)
 This framework is developed on Ubuntu 12.04 x64.

 - Ensure your terminal of choice is using bash/zsh as a [login shell](https://rvm.io/support/faq)